A showcase of recent animated shorts, part of Anim18: A celebration of British Animation

 Dhalia by A. Mouyis | US | 2017 | 4 min | Through a metaphorical narrative about love, Dahlia explores a relationship between two people which is burdened by mental illness.
 Journey through a colorful and ever- changing world; a hand painted realm that shifts and morphs to portray a darkened state of mind.
 Based on the ups and down of my parents’ relationship, this illustrative and subtle narrative conveys a nuanced look into the experience of mental illness and how love, patience and commitment can overcome even the biggest obstacles.

-This Screening is supported by Anim18: Celebration of British Animation, sponsored by the BFI in collaboration with Film Hub Wales, Film Hub Scotland and Chapter.
+This Screening is supported by Anim18: Celebration of British Animation, Film Hub Wales and Film Hub Scotland, part of the BFI’s Film Audience Network and funded by BFI and Creative Scotland.